 Copyright © 1914 by Katherine Tingley; originally published at Point Loma, California.
 Electronic edition 2000 by Theosophical University Press ISBN 1-55700-157-x.
 This edition may be downloaded for off-line viewing without charge.
-Because of current limitations in ASCII character fonts, and for ease of searching, no diacritical marks appear in the electronic version of the text.
+For ease of searching, no diacritical marks appear in the electronic version of the text.

 To Katherine Tingley: Leader and Official Head of the Universal Brotherhood and Theosophical Society, whose whole life has been devoted to the cause of Peace and Universal Brotherhood, this book is respectfully dedicated